 Mitram is a suicide prevention helpline operating under the registered voluntary organization, Mitram Foundation.
-We are based in Bengaluru and provides support in English, Hindi and Kannada.
+We are based in Bengaluru and provide emotional support in English, Hindi and Kannada.

 Our suicide prevention helpline offers emotional support to those going through a crisis in their lives, especially the stressed, depressed and/or suicidal, through unconditional and confidential help in the form of a helpline in a non-judgemental and non-advisory manner.